gaepdit/air-web/README.md

 - *TestUserRoles* — Adds the listed App Roles to the logged-in account.
 (Only applies if `TestUserIsAuthenticated` is `true`.)

-  **Important warning:** Arrays in app settings are not simply replaced by the `appsettings.Development.json` file.
+**Important warning:** In the app settings files, arrays are not replaced in whole by the `appsettings.Development.json` file.
 Rather, each index in the array is individually compared.
 So, for example, if you want to reduce the roles used by your test user, you would add something similar to the following to your dev settings section:

 ```json
 {